 Incorporating District Energy at the Design Stage of a Project Yields Greatest Savings

-Unfortunately, once a design concept begins to mature, and DHC is a post-design alternative, the full-avoided costs are lost.
-If the initial design concept does not incorporate DHC, the larger utility infrastructure costs remain, structural systems relating to cooling towers and other central plant equipment remain unchanged and little credit, if any, is given for the elimination of space dedicated to in-building chillers since the balance of the facility is often developed around the mechanical room envelope.
+If DHC is presented as a post-design alternative the opportunities for cost savings may be greatly diminish.
+Larger utility infrastructure costs remain; structural systems relating to cooling towers and other central plant equipment will likely remain unchanged; and little credit, if any, is given for the elimination of space dedicated to in-building chillers, since the balance of the facility is often developed around the mechanical room envelope.

 In short, project owners and developers can benefit greatly by considering DHC at the earliest point in the project concept and design.

 For more information about the services offered by the Nashville District Energy System to assist developers in this consideration, contact the NDES Project Administrator, Harry Ragsdale at 615-264-2611 or via email at email@example.com.